-Sugary, nutrient-poor junk food, like candy bars or pastries, act similar to fuel that runs hot and flames out.
+Nutrient-poor junk food with added sugar, like candy bars or pastries, act similar to fuel that runs hot and flames out.
 Yes, they can give you a quick energy shot, but it is often followed by a crash that can leave you sleepy, hungry and unable to concentrate.

-Healthy food snacks in contrast will work like slow-burning fuel providing you with a flow of steady energy that keeps you satiated much longer.
+Fiber-rich snack foods, in contrast, will work like slow-burning fuel providing you with a flow of steady energy that keeps you satiated much longer.
 All of the 100 inspirations are at least vegetarian and a big bunch of them are naturally vegan and gluten-free.

-9 (+1) single ingredient snacks without preparation time
+50 single ingredient ideas without or little preparation time

 - A medium banana